ritterim/rimdev-blog/_posts/2016-05-03-fixing-facebook-open-graph-404-post-previews.md

 ![Facebook Open Graph Debugger](/images/fixing-facebook-404-share/facebook-debugger-screenshot.png){: .img-fluid .border }

 Note that **Time Scraped**, in the screenshot, was 18 hours ago.
-By pressing the button **Scrape Again**, you tell Facebook to get the latest version of your page.
+By pressing the button **Scrape Again**, you ask Facebook to get the latest version of your page.
 Now let's see what the preview looks like.

 ![Facebook Preview Fixed](/images/fixing-facebook-404-share/facebook-preview-fixed.png){: .img-fluid .border }